arungudelli/angularjswiki/content/en/fontawesome/fa-broadcast-tower.md

-## Change Broadcast Tower icon size
+## Change fa-broadcast-tower icon size
-To increase Broadcast Tower font awesome icon size, use the fa-lg (33% increase), fa-2x, fa-3x, fa-4x, or fa-5x classes along with icon class fa-broadcast-tower.
+To increase fa-broadcast-tower font awesome icon size, use the fa-lg (33% increase), fa-2x, fa-3x, fa-4x, or fa-5x classes along with icon class fa-broadcast-tower.

 Increase in icon size will be relative to their parent container.